cadjou/ispconfig3_zabbix/README.md

 - [ISPConfig](https://www.ispconfig.org/)
 - [Zabbix](https://www.zabbix.com/)

+**Version Alpha - Don't use now, I advise you to wait for version 0.0 in a few days**

 ## How to install

 Connect to the master ISPConfig server and go into the plugin directory.\